-- 1. All nonresidential uses in the C-Commercial Zoning District must provide perimeter screening and buffering along property boundaries that abut lots zoned RA. - Uses that are specifically required to provide perimeter screening and buffering as part of any additional regulations required in Article VI, Additional Regulations of Specific Uses, shall meet the standards of this §70-83. - B. Standards for a landscaped screening or buffer. - 1.
-For all required landscape screening and buffering, the plant choice, required mature height and width, and placement of such buffers and screening shall be based upon the site topography, distance from street intersections, buildings and uses, and other existing conditions and proposed improvements. - 2.
-The selection of plantings shall be compatible with U.S. Department of Agriculture Plant Hardiness Zone 4, soil types, and water availability. - The planting of coniferous evergreen trees at the corners of curb cuts and streets is prohibited unless stepped back to meet the requirements of §70-35, Visibility at Intersections, as they may impede the line of site of drivers who are exiting the property. - 4.
-Each planting area shall be a minimum of five (5) feet in width. - 5.
+- All nonresidential uses in the C-Commercial Zoning District must provide perimeter screening and buffering along property boundaries that abut lots zoned RA. - 2.
+Uses that are specifically required to provide perimeter screening and buffering as part of any additional regulations required in Article VI, Additional Regulations of Specific Uses, shall meet the standards of this §70-83. - B. Standards for a landscaped screening or buffer. - For all required landscape screening and buffering, the plant choice, required mature height and width, and placement of such buffers and screening shall be based upon the site topography, distance from street intersections, buildings and uses, and other existing conditions and proposed improvements. - 2.
+The selection of plantings shall be compatible with U.S. Department of Agriculture Plant Hardiness Zone 4, soil types, and water availability. - 3.
+Trees and shrubs selected for planting shall be deer resistant, tolerant of salt or sand applications, and not consist of species (such as maple and ash varieties) that are highly vulnerable to the long-term threat of invasive species such as the Emerald Ash Borer (EAB), the Asian Longhorn Beetle (ALB), or Spotted Lantern Fly. - 4.
+To avoid conflict with above-ground utilities, trees planted within twenty-five feet (25') of overhead wires should conform to the planting guidelines provided by the Code Enforcement Officer and on the Town website. - 5.
+The planting of coniferous evergreen trees at the corners of curb cuts and streets is prohibited unless stepped back to meet the requirements of §70-35, Visibility at Intersections, as they may impede the line of site of drivers who are exiting the property. - 6.
+Each planting area shall be a minimum of five (5) feet in width. - 7.
 A screen of at least four (4) feet in height at the time of planting, that results in a screening of at least six (6) feet when fully mature and creates a noise and sight obscuring buffer that is any one or a combination of the following methods: - a.
 A solid row of evergreen trees or shrubs. - b.
-A solid row of evergreen trees and shrubs planted on an earthen berm an average of three (3) feet high along its midline. - c.
+A solid row of evergreen trees and shrubs planted on an earthen berm an average of three (3) feet high along its midline.

+- c.
 A combination of trees or shrubs and fencing or wall. - 6.
-Breaks in perimeter landscaping for pedestrian access may be required as determined by the Planning Board during Site Plan Review. - C. Surface parking lot buffering. - 1.
-Applicability.
+Breaks in perimeter landscaping for pedestrian access may be required as determined by the Planning Board during Site Plan Review.

+C. Surface parking lot buffering.

+1. Applicability.